KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

   simpleFolder: "folder event1,event2,event3"
   runEvents: "folder event1,event2,event3 delay:5 period:1"
   troll: "folder killPlayer,banPlayer,kickPlayer delay:5 random:1"
-  wait: "folder messagePlayer,giveReward delay:1 minutes"
+  wait: "folder messagePlayer,giveReward delay:1 unit:minutes"
 If-else through a list of events: first🔗
 This event wraps multiple events inside itself, similar folder.
 Unlike folder, it attempts to execute each event, starting from the first onward.
 Once it successfully executes one event, it stops executing the rest.
 This is useful for collapsing long if-else chains into single events.

-This event is especially powerful when it is used in conjunction with the condition: keyword, which can be used with any event.
+This event is especially powerful when it is used in conjunction with the conditions: keyword, which can be used with any event.

 Example

 events:
   firstExample: "first event1,event2,event3"
-  event1: "point carry boxes 10 action:add condition:firstCondition"
+  event1: "point carry boxes 10 action:add conditions:firstCondition"
-  event2: "point carry boxes 20 action:add condition:secondCondition"
+  event2: "point carry boxes 20 action:add conditions:secondCondition"
-  event3: "point carry boxes 40 action:add condition:thirdCondition"
+  event3: "point carry boxes 40 action:add conditions:thirdCondition"
 Equivalent using if-else

 events: